An OEE score of 85% is considered World Class. But actually, that is not always the case. Here’s when.

 1. When not all losses are included in the definition of the OEE

 It is possible to run any machine at “85%” OEE, simply by adapting the OEE definition.
-You take out breaks, maintenance, setups, waiting, or calculate OEE with a maximum speed that is lower than theoretically possible.
+You take outbreaks, maintenance, setups, waiting, or calculate OEE with a maximum speed that is lower than theoretically possible.

-2. When quality rate is low
+2. When the quality rate is low

-As long as quality rate is not extreme high, the process is probably not fully stable.
+As long as the quality rate is not extremely high, the process is probably not fully stable.
 The quality problems are mostly only the tip of the iceberg.
 The costs of the scrap products are high, even for a ‘cheap’ product such as egg cartons.
 Your profit margin erodes quickly when you produce more scrap!
 This can occur at a great OEE of 85%.